RehabEngGroup/MOtoNMS/docs/source/manual/redistribution.rst

 Share Alike.
 You can visit `the creative commons page <http://creativecommons.org/licenses/>`_ to get more information.

-The latest version of this manual is available from the `GitHub Project Pages <http://rehabenggroup.github.io/MOtoNMS/>`_.
+The latest version of this manual is provided in the GitHub Project Pages: `<http://rehabenggroup.github.io/MOtoNMS/>`_.

 .. figure:: ../images/qrcode.png